ErminFazlic/ChalmersBookExchange/README.md

 - Cynthia Kozma
 - Petra Nisan

+### Demonstration
+For a demo of the application, watch Demo.mp4

 ### Description
 A CRUD application for buying and selling used course books for Chalmer's students.
 The project was made with the ASP.NET framework and a Postgresql database.